Employment Law

 SEE ALSO

-Can I be fired in B.C. if I’m late due to weather?
+Can I be fired in B.C. if I’m late to work due to the weather?

 Do I have to look for a new job after getting fired?